callstack/ts-regex-builder/docs/API.md

 ### `RegexSequence`

 The sequence of regex elements forming a regular expression.
-For developer convenience it also accepts a single element instead of array.
+For developer convenience, it also accepts a single element instead of an array.

 ### `RegexElement`